 This guide partially covers the IBM Regatta product line, as well as the IBM pSeries p690 and eServer p5 595, also known as IBM UNIX mainframes.

 About IBM AIX servers

 Since 1990, AIX has served as the primary operating system for the RS/6000 series (later renamed IBM eServer pSeries, then IBM System p, and now IBM Power Systems).
-Hardware Sentry KM and BPM Express for Hardware support AIX versions from 4.2.x.
+Hardware Sentry KM supports AIX versions from 4.2.x.

 The internal parts of IBM AIX servers have always been a basic set of:

 - PowerPC processors